 The clinical rotation aspect of your medical program will take place during the second half of your studies at Saba.
-Saba has an extensive network of connections which allows students to secure a clinical education placement at their dream university.
-Saba’s strong relationships with ACGME-approved teaching hospitals throughout the United States, and university affiliated hospitals in Canada is one of the many reasons why students choose to enroll on their medical program with us.
+Saba has an extensive network of connections which allows students to progress through their clinical education without any undo delays.
+Saba’s strong relationships with ACGME-approved teaching hospitals throughout the United States, and university-affiliated hospitals in Canada are one of the many reasons why students choose to enroll in their medical program with us.
 Aspiring doctors are confident that they will take part in a clinical education program that supports their development in the medical field.
 Our students have completed elective clinical rotations at over 300 sites in the past two years and developed skills in professionalism, reliability, and humility.
 These skills provide the foundation required to continue with a successful career in medicine.

-Your USMLE Step 2 is a two-part exam: Clinical Knowledge and Clinical Skills.
-The Clinical Knowledge section is a similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
+The USMLE Step 2 is of similar format to USMLE Step 1 in that the exam tests for clinical understanding of medical theory applied in a clinical setting.
 It uses the multiple-choice examination format to test clinical knowledge.
-The Clinical Skills section uses standardized patients to test medical students and graduates on their ability to be patient-centered, to address the diagnostic challenges posed, to prepare the patient for next steps, and to document the encounter appropriately.
 During your core clinical rotations, you will consolidate your medical knowledge, which will help you score highly on the USMLE Step 2.
-The clinical rotations will expose you to case work, exams and preceptor feedback, all of which will contribute to preparing you for the USMLE Step 2.
+The clinical rotations will expose you to casework, exams, and preceptor feedback, all of which will contribute to preparing you for the USMLE Step 2.

 The USMLE Step 2 exam is important for securing your preferred residency placement.
-In order to acquire your medical license, you’ll need to have passed USMLE Step 1 and both components of USMLE Step 2.
-Passing is also a requirement for graduation.
-Amongst many of the factors that a residency program will consider in its applicants, performance on all licensing exams is the first consideration.
-Criteria that will be reviewed include how many attempts at passing were needed on the USMLE 1 and 2 and scores on these exams.
-Therefore, select a medical program that will prepare you for these exams.
+In order to acquire your medical license, you’ll need to have passed USMLE Step 1 and USMLE Step 2.
+Passing both exams is also a requirement for graduation.
+Among many of the factors that a residency program will consider in its applicants, performance on all licensing exams is the first consideration.
+Criteria that will be reviewed include how many attempts at passing were needed on the USMLE 1 and 2 and the score on USMLE Step 2.
+Therefore, you should select a medical program that will do an exceptional job preparing you for these exams.
 Over the most recent five-year period, Saba students have enjoyed a 98% first-time pass rate on both USMLE Step 1 and USMLE Step 2*.

 Saba University School of Medicine has extensive relationships with ACGME-approved teaching hospitals throughout the United States, and university affiliated hospitals in Canada.
 The following is a list of major ACGME-approved teaching hospitals in the United States where Saba students regularly do their core rotations.
 In addition, over the two years, Saba students have completed elective clinical rotations at over 300 sites.